munity-master-thesis/docs/docs/design.md

 # Design
 {: .fs-9 }

 In this document, we will approach the product from the user's point of view, leaving aside all the technical information.
-Indeed, here we want to emphasize the *"product design"* methodologies we have used to build the idea, and how these directly influenced the final product.
+Indeed, here we want to emphasize the *"product design"* and planning methodologies we have used to build the idea, and how these directly influenced the final product.
 {: .fs-6 .fw-300 }

 ---